tizianocitro/learning/aws-certified-developer-associate/16-sqs-sns-kinesis/README.md

 - Useful for cross-account access to SNS topics.
 - Useful for allowing other services (e.g., S3, etc.) to write to an SNS topic.

-## 16.20 Fan Out Using SQS and SNS
+## 16.21 Fan Out Using SQS and SNS

-With this pattern, you **push once in SNS and receive in all SQS queues that are subscribed to the SNS topic**.
+With this pattern, you push once in SNS and receive in all SQS queues that are subscribed to the SNS topic.
+- This is a **common pattern where only one message is sent to an SNS topic and then fan-out to multiple SQS queues**.

 ![Fan Out Using SQS and SNS](/assets/aws-certified-developer-associate/fan_out_using_sqs_and_sns.png "Fan Out Using SQS and SNS")